What is outpatient mental health treatment?

 What is my primary care physician’s role?

 It is helpful to tell your child’s primary care physician (PCP) about their mental health struggles so they can provide extra support.
 They can also help with medication management if needed.
-Your child’s PCP can also help monitor their mental health once they complete outpatient care and recommend additional therapy if they feel your child could benefit from it in the future.
+Your child’s PCP can help monitor their mental health once they complete outpatient care and recommend additional therapy if they feel your child could benefit from it in the future.

 Regardless of where your child is in their journey, it’s important to maintain a safety plan at home, restrict access to any weapons in the home and practice coping skills together.